-During 2019, we expect to spend approximately 855 days for contract preparation, reactivation of rigs, mobilization of rigs, upgrades and surveys, including approximately 60 days for contract preparation for the Ocean GreatWhite and an aggregate of 425 days for reactivation activities and contract preparation for the Ocean Endeavor and Ocean Onyx prior to their contract commencements.
-We also expect to spend an aggregate of 230 days for special surveys and rig upgrades for the Ocean BlackHawk, Ocean BlackHornet and Ocean BlackRhino, 60 days for a special survey for the Ocean Courage and an aggregate of 80 days for the mobilization of the Ocean Apex and the Ocean Monarch.
+During 2020, we expect to spend approximately 480 days for upgrades, surveys, contract preparation and mobilization of rigs, which includes approximately 80 days for contract preparation for the Ocean Onyx, an aggregate of approximately 285 days for special surveys and upgrades for the Ocean BlackRhino and Ocean BlackLion, approximately 60 days for the mobilization of and contract preparation for the Ocean Monarch prior to its contract in Myanmar and approximately 55 days for mobilization and contract preparation activities for other rigs.
 We can provide no assurance as to the exact timing and/or duration of downtime associated with these projects.
 See " - Contract Drilling Backlog."

 Physical Damage and Marine Liability Insurance.
-We are self-insured for physical damage to rigs and equipment caused by named windstorms in the U.S. Gulf of Mexico, as defined by the relevant insurance policy.
+We are self-insured for physical damage to rigs and equipment caused by named windstorms in the U.S. Gulf of Mexico.
 If a named windstorm in the U.S. Gulf of Mexico causes significant damage to our rigs or equipment, it could have a material adverse effect on our financial condition, results of operations and cash flows.
-Under our current insurance policy, which renewed effective May 1, 2018, we carry physical damage insurance for certain losses other than those caused by named windstorms in the U.S. Gulf of Mexico for which our deductible for physical damage is \$25.0 million per occurrence.
+Under our current insurance policy, we carry physical damage insurance for certain losses other than those caused by named windstorms in the U.S. Gulf of Mexico for which our deductible for physical damage is \$25.0 million per occurrence.
 We do not typically retain loss-of-hire insurance policies to cover our rigs.

 In addition, we carry marine liability insurance covering certain legal liabilities, including coverage for certain personal injury claims, and generally covering liabilities arising out of or relating to pollution and/or environmental risk.
 We believe that the policy limit for our marine liability insurance is within the range that is customary for companies of our size in the offshore drilling industry and is appropriate for our business.
-Our deductibles for marine liability coverage related to insurable events arising due to named windstorms in the U.S. Gulf of Mexico are \$25.0 million for the first occurrence, with no aggregate deductible, and vary in amounts ranging between \$25.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
-Our deductibles for other marine liability coverage, including personal injury claims not related to named windstorms in the U.S. Gulf of Mexico, are \$10.0 million for the first occurrence and vary in amounts ranging between \$5.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
+Under these policies our deductibles for marine liability coverage related to insurable events arising due to named windstorms in the U.S. Gulf of Mexico are \$25.0 million for the first occurrence and vary in amounts ranging between \$25.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.
+Our deductibles for other marine liability coverage, including personal injury claims not related to named windstorms in the U.S. Gulf of Mexico, are \$5.0 million for the first occurrence and vary in amounts ranging between \$5.0 million and, if aggregate claims exceed certain thresholds, up to \$100.0 million for each subsequent occurrence, depending on the nature, severity and frequency of claims that might arise during the policy year.